AGProffesional/Application-Tracker-Public/README.md

 - Stay tuned for the custom frontend!

 ## Testing
-(For advanced users that are interested)
+(For advanced users that are interested!)
 To run tests inside the container, make sure it's in detatched mode (docker-compose up -d) and then run:
 ```bash